What is RDO? Easy Guide to Rostered Days Off in Australia

 • Flexible scheduling options

-With RDOs, your team will come back refreshed and energized; ready to take on the tough work ahead!
+With Australia's RDOs, your team will come back refreshed and energized; ready to take on the tough work ahead!

-Key Areas Where RDO Regulations May Apply
+Key Areas Where Australia's RDO Regulations May Apply

 1. Eligibility for RDOs